The-Archivists-UNR/UNRSeniorProjects2024Group7/people.md

 Hi!
 We are group 7: Fenn Edmonds, Liam Francisco, Lanielle Pavlik, and Kat Wayman.
 Here's a little more information on us.

 ## Fenn
+- Modeled NPC characters for the library
+- Modeled most Noire Level enemies (sans the dog)
+- Modeled all Ophelia models
+- Implemented health bars
+- Implemented Items
+- Created animations for modeled characters
+- Worked on all the UI

 ## Liam
 - designed the AI for the enemies in all the levels